bobinimKe/MiniCPM-V/AndroidUpdate.txt

-Fullscreen Scrolling - Hide the top bar when scrolling down
+Show Full Site URL - Always show the full URL in the top bar